bokhariLovesYou/devndesignatoneims/src/pages/gatedData/013-bonita__member-directory__bug-tracking.md

 ## Bugs and Errors

-We've tested the directory as well as the dashboard pretty much - however **real world** use cases and data will provide us more feedback on our Member Directory.
+We've tested the directory as well as the dashboard pretty much - however **real world** use cases and data will provide us more feedback.
 Therefore, please don't hesitate to reach out if you find a bug.
 Additionally, we'll be overseeing everything for the couple of next weeks to ensure that everything is working as expected.